 Q. I already have a bachelor’s degree.
 How long will it take me to get my B.S.N.?

 A. Applicants will be admitted to the second degree program once each year to begin course work in January.
-Completion of 25 semester credit hours of prerequisite course work is required to apply.
-All required nursing courses and clinical experiences will be completed in 15 months.
+Completion of prerequisite course work is required to apply.
+All required nursing courses and clinical experiences will be completed in 4 semesters or 15 months.
 Upon graduation, students will be eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 Q. I am in still in high school.
 Can I apply directly to the program to enter as a college freshman?